MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgChat.md

 ### -Messages
 A collection of all the messages in the chat.
 Nullable.
-To construct, see NOTES section for MESSAGES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for MESSAGES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphChatMessage1[]